FranklinChui/aws-bedrock/README.md

-# Amazon Bedrock
+# AWS Machine Learning

-In this repository, I share some of my experience in using Amazon Bedrock, both in personal capacity or POC for work alike.
+In this repository, I shared some of my experience in using **Amazon Bedrock** in the notebooks.

 Feedback are welcome; and I hope share more in the future on other areas.